 It turned out that the option that best suited me was the Dell D6000 and it also became standard in our company for new Macs .Check Price ↗

-If anyone has doubts whether the use of DisplayLink is noticeable, I must admit that I have not noticed it either visually or in the load on the Mac.
-In fact, I have never even heard the fans working on a MacBook with the M1 🤩
+If anyone doubts whether the use of DisplayLink is noticeable, I must admit that I have not noticed it either visually or in the load on the Mac.

-In the attached pictures you can see the connection of the first monitor via HDMI and the second via a DisplayPort cable.
+The attached pictures show the connection of the first monitor via HDMI and the second via a DisplayPort cable.
 Additionally, the most ordinary USB mouse is connected to the dock.
-The biggest advantage, however, is Power Delivery.
-Thanks to this, I do not have to use the original charger.
-Just plug in one USB-C cable and everything you need just works.

-As a pedantic person, I am very happy with cable management.
+As a pedantic person, I am pleased with cable management.
 Everything is neatly hidden behind the desk, and nothing unnecessarily takes up space on the desk.